China’s Second Largest Property Developer China Evergrande Eyes Default

 Exposed Bond Funds ex-China

 Some funds exposed to China Evergrande bonds include Loomis Sayles Funds I, RBC Funds Trust, BlackRock Multi-Sector Opportunities Trust, Nuveen Corporate Income November 2021 Target Term Fund (JHB), BlackRock Core Bond Trust, Krane Shares Trust, WisdomTree Trust, Nuveen Emerging Markets Debt 2022 Target Term Fund (JEMD) and Natixis Funds Trust II.
+The European Central Bank had a small exposure to Evergrande bonds.
+Other bondholders of China Evergrande include UBS Group AG, Ashmore Group, and BlueBay Asset Managers.
 China Minsheng Banking Corp., Ltd. is one of Evergrande’s largest creditors.
 According to the letter Evergrande sent to the Chinese government late in 2020, Evergrande’s liabilities involve more than 128 banks and over 121 non-banking institutions.